 A FORMER police officer and a drug surrenderer were shot dead in separate incidents in Mandaue City and Lapu-Lapu City.

-Police Officer 3 Necaver Balberde of Mandaue Police Station 6 said Manatad was collecting the daily time records of the security guards of a printing company when two unidentified assailants came and shot him several times.
+PO3 Necaver Balberde of Mandaue Police Station 6 said that Manatad was collecting the daily time records of security guards of a printing company when two unidentified assailants came and shot him several times.
+The culprits wore helmets and rode a black motorcycle.
+Manatad was declared dead by a medical team who went to the crime scene.